-4. Last will message:
+4. Last Will Message:

 5. Retain Message:

 MQTT also has a feature of Message Retention.
 It is done by setting TRUE to retain the flag.
 It then retained the last message & QoS for the topic.
 When a client subscribes to a topic, the broker matches the topic with a retained message.
-Clients will receive messages immediately if the topic & retained message are matched.
+Clients will receive messages immediately if the topic and the retained message are matched.
 Brokers only store one retained message for each topic.